The Advising Power Hour Series features ongoing workshops/presentations to support faculty and professional academic advisors

 - Gain knowledge of campus and academic resources to support student development and success

-Please review the recordings for our Spring 2023 offerings below.
-Thank you to all who participated!
+Please review the recordings for our past offerings below.
+Thank you for participating!

 Understanding FERPA in the Context of Academic Advising

-As academic advisors it is imperative that we have an understanding of the Family Educational Rights and Privacy Act (FERPA) in order to protect student academic records.
-In this session, we will provide an overview of FERPA and how it applies to specific advising situations, including advising notes, phone calls with parents and profile sharing.
+As academic advisors, it is imperative that we have an understanding of the Family Educational Rights and Privacy Act (FERPA) to protect student academic records.
+In this session, we will provide an overview of FERPA and how it applies to advising notes, phone calls with parents, and profile sharing.

 Specialized advising is often necessary for specific student populations.
-From schedule constraints to class accommodations and/or the need to recommend additional campus resources, understanding these nuances is vital to student success and retention.
-In this panel presentation, you will learn how to best support veterans, pre-transfer, and current transfer students.
+From schedule constraints to class accommodations and the need to recommend additional campus resources, understanding these nuances is vital to student success and retention.
+Content experts from UMBC’s Registrar’s Office, Off-Campus Student Services, Academic Success Center, and the Office for Academic & Pre-Professional Advising will share best practices for advising and supporting pre-transfer, transfer, and veteran students.

 Understanding the Process Part II